victoriadrake/victoriadrake.github.io/content/posts/20201129-tcpip/index.md

 ![Cartoon of the full Internet layer cake, topped with Nyan Cat memes](cake.png)

 If you enjoyed learning from this post, there's a lot more where this came from!
 I write about computing, cybersecurity, and building great technical teams.
-[Subscribe](/) to see new articles first.
+You can subscribe below to see new posts first.

+{{< subscribe >}}